|

 SERVICES

-ten trucking companies located in the immediate area offering
+companies located in the immediate area offering a wide variety

-a wide variety of services.
-Local and long haul services, including
+of services.
+Local and long haul services, including Canada,

-Canada, are available through most trucking companies.
-Trucks
+are available through most trucking companies.
+Trucks equipped

-equipped with flatbeds, refrigeration, step decks, and low beds
+with flatbeds, refrigeration, step decks, and low beds can transport

 with Canadian National Railroad, to the Monpelier Junction.